 Both trains and buses regularly leave Taipei Main Station and take less than 1hr to reach Keelung.
 It’s best to get a nice early start as there’s actually quite a lot to do in the surrounding area (but more on that later).

 The first train leaves Taipei Main Station at 5:45 am for Keelung, and the last train back to Taipei is at 11:03 pm.
-Tickets generally cost TWD41-64 depending on which train you take.
-Download the Taiwan Railway app, which is super easy to navigate and provides accurate real-time info on delays, train suspensions, and more.
+Tickets generally cost TWD 41-64 depending on which train you take.
+I highly recommend downloading the Taiwan Railway app.
+It’s one of my favorite travel apps in Taiwan; it’s super easy to use and provides real-time info on schedules, delays, and more.

 Alternatively, you can also take Kuo-Kuang Bus 1813 from Taipei Station.
-The ticket costs TWD57 and the ride takes about 50 minutes.
+The ticket costs TWD 59 and the ride takes about 50 minutes.
 See the bus route and schedules here.

 Getting from Keelung Station to Dawulun Beach